GrowthLimit

 The calculation process involves analyzing billions of links and websites to create a scoring system.
 Moz regularly updates their algorithm, causing DA score fluctuations even when your link profile hasn't changed.
 These updates aim to better predict ranking performance and account for changes in search engine behavior.

-DA is a predictive metric, not a direct ranking factor.
-Google doesn't use DA in their algorithm, but high DA score factors often correlate with elements that search engines value, like quality backlinks and website trustworthiness.
+DA is a predictive metric, not a Google ranking input.
+Google doesn't use DA in its algorithm, but the signals behind high DA often correlate with elements search engines value, such as quality backlinks and website trustworthiness.

 Domain Authority vs. Page Authority